Mdsomratakbor/Github-Tutorial/git-init.md

 `Compared to SVN, the git init command is an incredibly easy way to create new version-controlled projects.
 Git doesn’t require you to create a repository, import files, and check out a working copy.
 Additionally, Git does not require any pre-existing server or admin privileges.
 All you have to do is cd into your project subdirectory and run git init, and you'll have a fully functional Git repository.`

 **git init**

+`Transform the current directory into a Git repository.
+This adds a .git subdirectory to the current directory and makes it possible to start recording revisions of the project.`

+**git init "directory"**